SHORT STORY by Bob

 washed up on the beach.
 Approaching, one made out individual parts: from

-a two-by-four cross-bar, a toilet seat twirling in the wind, a gleaming white
+a two-by-four cross-bar, a toilet seat twirling in the wind, a gleaming

 escutcheon, its chrome hinge fixtures glinting in the sun; a salt-polished